thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ## Subject

-Root CA certificates MUST have a non-empty subject field.
+{{!RFC5280}} says that Root CA certificates MUST have a non-empty subject field.
 The subject field MUST contain the commonName, the organizationName, and the countryName attribute and MAY contain an organizationalUnitName attribute.

 ### Authority Key Identifier